ArchipelagoMW/Archipelago/worlds/kdl3/docs/setup_en.md

 ## Installation Procedures

-1. Download and install SNIClient from the link above, making sure to install the most recent version.
+1. Download and install Archipelago from the link above, making sure to install the most recent version.
    **The installer file is located in the assets section at the bottom of the version information**.
-    - During setup, you will be asked to locate your base ROM file.
+    - During generation/patching, you will be asked to locate your base ROM file.
 This is your Kirby's Dream Land 3 ROM file.

 2. If you are using an emulator, you should assign your SNI-compatible emulator as your default program for launching ROM files.